What is niche keyword research?

 Why is niche keyword research vital?

-Keyword research is how you find out what your audience is looking for on search engines.
+Keyword research is how you find a niche keyword that your audience is looking for on search engines.

 Niche keyword research is critical to creating content people are looking for.
 It can make the difference between creating content that peoples love or content nobody cares about.